Why Does My Practice Need A Medical Transcription Service?

 Hiring a medical transcription service can actually save your practice money, too.
 By spending less money on administrative tasks, your practice will have a greater budget to spend on patient care.
-Plus, outsourcing medical records is much more affordable than keeping it in-house.
+Plus, outsourcing medical transcription is much more affordable than keeping it in-house.
 Once you factor in the salary of a full-time scribe, it’s easier to see how hiring a medical transcription service is more cost effective.

 More accurate and consistent medical records

 Your physicians will have peace of mind knowing they have a team of highly skilled transcriptionists combing through and entering data into your electronic health record (EHR) system.
 Why?
 These transcriptionists understand medical terms and “jargon”, so they know how to effectively transcribe medical information.
 Medical scribes are 100% focused on taking notes and capturing key details, resulting in accurate and efficient records.